nwchemgit/nwchem-wiki/Guidelines-for-Authors.md

 # **TO BE REVISED.
 MOST OF THE CONTENT HERE IS OBSOLETE**

 The current wiki has
-been created to provide documentation related to NWChem \[1\].
+been created to provide documentation related to NWChem.
 This includes the user manual, tutorials and common practices, as well as programmer references, as well as other useful information.
 In order to make this wiki as useful as possible to the NWChem community a certain